ROCm/gpufort/README.md

 Given that all code and especially the grammar is written in python3, GPUFORT can be developed at a quick pace.

+* GPUFORT assumes syntactically and functionally correct input

+GPUFORT does only perform a small number of syntax checks as we assume that developers apply GPUFORT to code that can be correctly on CUDA devices.
+(We plan to add the option to prescribe a user-specified syntax checker tool.)

 * GPUFORT does a bad job in analyzing what code parts can be offloaded and which ones not
 * GPUFORT does a bad job in reorganizing loops and assignments in order to maximize